SFX Coaster: Mission Ferrari - Ferrari World

 In November 2014, Dynamic Attractions announced at the IAAPA Expo in Orlando, Florida that Ferrari World Abu Dhabi would receive the first SFX Coaster, in a bid to strengthen their attraction offerings.
-The coaster would replace their short-lived V12 Enter the Engine flume ride, and include two "world's-first" elements alongside intricate show scenes.
+The coaster would replace, V12 Enter the Engine, a flume ride, and include two "world's-first" elements alongside show scenes.

-Although construction began in 2015, Mission Ferrari wasn't able to open to the public until January 2023.
-The enormous delay was attributed to the complexity of the ride system, concurrently-running research and development, prototyping of the entire coaster hardware, testing difficulties, the impact of the COVID-19 pandemic, and Dynamic Attractions' unstable financial standing.
-Although the contract had initially necessitated a lump sum of $18.2 million USD, costs ran far over budget to $28.3 million.
+Although construction began in 2015, Mission Ferrari did not able to open to the public until January 2023.
+The delay was attributed to the complexity of the ride system, concurrently-running research and development, prototyping of the entire coaster hardware, testing difficulties, the impact of the COVID-19 pandemic, and Dynamic Attractions' unstable financial standing.
+Although the contract had initially necessitated a lump sum of $18.2 million USD, costs ran over budget to $28.3 million.
 To date, Mission Ferrari is the only completed and operational SFX Coaster.